 On successful completion of the course students will be able to:

 1. Demonstrate advanced understanding and knowledge of the key principles and rules on international environmental law.

-2. Demonstrate specialised understanding and knowledge of key international environmental regimes relating to oceans and biodiversity protection, and transboundary pollution.
+2. Demonstrate specialised understanding and knowledge of key international environmental regimes relating to biodiversity protection, and transboundary pollution.

 3. Apply knowledge obtained in the course to adjudicate IEL and design international environmental agreement.